Ever wondered how to capture the excitement of a YouTube livestream?

 3. Maintain Privacy and Consent

-Respect the privacy of individuals featured in the live stream.
+Respect the privacy of individuals featured in the online stream.
 Obtain necessary consent before recording and sharing any personal information or sensitive content.

 4. Comply with Community Guidelines

-Adhere to YouTube’s Community Guidelines while recording live streams.
+Adhere to YouTube’s Community Guidelines while recording real-time streams.
 Avoid actions or commentary that may violate these guidelines or promote harmful behavior.